trisys3/koaka-/README.md

 });
 ```

 Some behaviors may have been left out of the last example.
-Also, the timimg may need to be adjusted, or tracking with grocerystore.com set up.
+Also, the timing may need to be adjusted, or tracking with grocerystore.com set up.

 ## Comprehensive API: